 · The job of the technology manager

 · People in organisations

-Additional resources for this module will be available from Camtools.
+Additional resources for this module will be available from the course Moodle page.
 Details will be given at the start of the module.

-The coursework objective is for the students to demonstrate knowledge of the technology management approaches and tools explored in class by applying this understanding to a specific context (a company that is facing an emerging technology).
-Information on the specific business and technology will be shared with the class at the start of the module.
-The context (the specific company and technology) will be the basis to draft a 3000-words report which reflects on technology management practices and approaches which could be relevant for the managers in that company, drawing upon module material supplemented with students' own research on both industrial practice & academic theory.
+The coursework objective is for the students to demonstrate knowledge of the technology management approaches and tools explored in class by applying this understanding to a specific context (e.g. a company that is facing an emerging technology).
+Information on the specifics will be shared with the class at the start of the module.
+The context will be the basis to draft the coursework which reflects on technology management practices and approaches which could be relevant for managers, drawing upon module material supplemented with students' own research on both industrial practice & academic theory.
 The details of the coursework will be discussed in class at the start of the course.